- Print this page

 - the number of people on the NSW Housing Register that applied for public housing or for community housing in that area.

-You will need to contact your local Housing NSW office or a participating community housing provider to register your interest in being housed by a community housing provider.
+You will need to contact your local FACS Housing office or a participating community housing provider to register your interest in being housed by a community housing provider.

-You will be able to contact any Housing NSW office or participating community housing provider to:
+You will be able to contact any FACS Housing office or participating community housing provider to:

 - request any changes to your application (eg. new contact number or a change of address)